FGasper/p5-Net-Curl-Easier/README.md

 how Perl internally stores your string.
 Thus, two identical strings given to Net::Curl::Easy can yield different input to libcurl.

-    This library fixes that by requiring all strings to be **byte** **strings** and normalizing Perl’s internal storage before calling into Net::Curl::Easy.
+    This library fixes that by requiring all strings that it receives to be **byte** **strings** and normalizing Perl’s internal storage before calling into Net::Curl::Easy.

 - Several methods are wrapped, as described below.